 9.1.
-A. Each licensee must complete a minimum of twenty (20) hours of (CE) activity during each license renewal period.
+A. Each licensee must complete a minimum of twenty (20) hours of (CE) activity during each license renewal period, of which three (3) hours are to be ethics hours.
 The defined accrual period is July 01 through June 30 each year.
 CE hours obtained from January 01, 2009 through June 30, 2009 shall count for this initial reporting period on June 30, 2010.
+CE hours shall not be obtained exclusively by home study or online means.
 For this purpose, the Board recognizes a general category of CE activities and allows licensees to distribute activities among the following:

 9.1.
 A. (1).
-Professionally relevant activities in formal settings to include:
+Professionally Professional activities relevant activities informal settings to the practice of psychology include:

 9.1.
 A. (1) (a).
-Any educational experience approved by APA.
+Any educational experience approved by American Psychological Association (APA).